25 Jul Are you a UK resident for Tax Purposes

 Gaines-Cooper was again in the news in October 2008.
 When it emerged that he had failed to convince Court of Appeal judges in London that he was non-domiciled for tax purposes.
 The ruling left the globe-trotting businessman with a huge tax demand for the years 1993-2004.
 The judge dismissed the appeal as “nothing more than an illegitimate attempt to reargue the facts”.
 Non-residents (as opposed to domiciled non-residents, who are now subject to different rules).
 Are generally speaking only liable to UK income tax on income derived from:

 - Property situated in the UK

 - Any trade or profession carried on through a branch or agency in the UK

 - Any employment the duties of which are performed in the UK

 This rule has led to many UK nationals seeking to become non-resident by moving abroad.
-In the United States, by contrast, the mere fact of citizenship means that a US national living in a foreign country is still liable to pay income tax in America on his worldwide earnings with a credit being given for any taxes already paid or due in a foreign country.
+In the United States, by contrast, the mere fact of citizenship.
+This means that a US national living in a foreign country is still liable to pay income tax in America.
+On his worldwide earnings with a credit given for any taxes already paid or due in a foreign country.